Speak Confidently in English: Practical Strategies for Professionals

 "Let me think about that for a moment."

-These phrases increase fluency and confidence.
+These phrases can increase your fluency and confidence.

 Asking a question in meetings